By Charles A. Francis

 The enlightened person has great inner strength.
 He has learned healthy ways of connecting with the sources of mindfulness energy—through healthy interactions with people, and within.
 He no longer has a need for the power struggles that most of us engage in.

 The enlightened person is a leader.
-Having awakened to the point of understanding the nature of suffering, she realizes her duty to help other people find freedom from suffering.
-She leads by example, rather than control.
-People follow her because of who she is and what she stands for.
-They want to be more like her.
+Having awakened to the point of understanding the nature of suffering, he realizes his duty to help other people find freedom from suffering.
+He leads by example, rather than control.
+People follow him because of who he is and what he stands for.
+They want to be more like him.

 11. Mindful of His Health

 The enlightened person is mindful of his health—physical, mental, and emotional.
-He knows that the mind, body and spirit must be in harmony in order to maintain his spiritual condition.
+He knows that his mind, body, and spirit must be in harmony in order to maintain his spiritual condition.
 He has developed an understanding of physical and mental health, and doesn’t blindly depend on others for his health.
 He is mindful of the nutrients and substances he puts into his body.

 The enlightened person never forgets how he achieved enlightenment.
-She is also aware that it takes continual effort to remain that way.
-It takes a great deal of mindfulness energy to help others along their path, so she’s aware that she needs to replenish her spiritual strength on a daily basis.
-Otherwise, she’ll lose her effectiveness as a spiritual messenger.
+He is also aware that it takes continuous effort to remain that way.
+It takes a great deal of mindfulness energy to help others along their path, so he’s aware that he needs to replenish his spiritual strength on a daily basis.
+Otherwise, he’ll lose his effectiveness as a spiritual messenger.

-So, you want to be enlightened?
-Well, it takes work and dedication, but it’s well worth it.
-From this list of qualities, it seems clear that enlightened people live rich and fulfilling lives.
-Those who achieve any measure of enlightenment do so through some form of daily meditation practice, a willingness to let go of old views, and are committed to helping others achieve enlightenment.
-Are you willing to do what it takes?
+From this list, it seems clear that enlightened people live rich and fulfilling lives.
+Those who achieve any measure of enlightenment do so through some form of daily meditation practice, a willingness to let go of old views, and a commitment to helping others find peace.
+It takes work and dedication, but it is well worth it.

 Best wishes on your spiritual journey!